ederaildo/goover-services/README.md

 ## About

-Goover is an mobile app that indicates trendig for TV series, TV Shows and Internet Streams.
+Goover is an mobile app that indicates trending for TV series, TV Shows and Internet Streams.

 Services is a RESTFul application build with Node.JS.
 Those services will be read by Goover Mobile App.